louiiuol/la-methode-claire/README.md

 # La Méthode Claire 👓

-> Une méthode de lecture simple, soignée et efficace !
-Ce projet regroupe un ensemble d'applications permettant
+> A simple yet neat and effective reading methodology for school teachers.
+This project allows:
 >
-> - aux grand public de découvrir la méthode, et s'inscrire gratuitement
+> - Public to discover the project, and sign up
-> - aux utilisateurs connectés de suivre leur progression et plus encore ..
+> - Logged in user to follow their progress and more ..
-> - aux administrateurs de gérer le contenu de l'application
+> - Administors to manage content and users.

 ## Features 🎉